dmfrank/kafka-spark-influx-csv-analysis/README.md

   The key can contain more than one field (key = (src_ip, dst_country, src_port_or_icmp_type)).

-  User can specify one of the 4 aggregation functions: Sum, Mult, Max, Min (Max(packet_size)).
+  User can specify one of the 4 aggregation functions: Sum, Mul, Max, Min (Max(packet_size)).

 ### Section databases
 This section specifies paths to databases which are necessary for the geo functions (country(), city(), aarea()) to work.